 It performs best mid-story, with flora in front for support that also mask the bare legs that come as it matures.

 Sow seeds or plants in early spring in Zones 5 to 9.
 Leggy growth may require staking.
 Divide over time as needed.

 16. Perennial Tickseed

-Topping out at 1 to 2 feet, it’s also an attractive addition to rockeries.
+Topping out at one to two feet tall, it’s also an attractive addition to rockeries.